 UConn prides itself on being not only among the premier public research universities in the nation, but also a best value among public colleges.
 In fact, Money magazine’s 2016 ranking of best colleges lists UConn as a top-20 best value among public universities nationwide and in the top 40 among all public and private institutions, based on average financial aid received and graduates’ early career earnings.

-Nearly 80% of UConn students receive some form of financial assistance.
+More than 75% of UConn students receive some form of financial assistance.

 33% of UConn's fall incoming freshmen class received a merit-based scholarship.

 Higher education is an invaluable investment.
 Our goal is to make a UConn education affordable to each student selected for admission.

 UConn's Office of Student Financial Aid Services is your one-stop source for information on grants, loans, need-based financial aid, and student employment.

 Complete the Free Application for Federal Student Aid (FAFSA) between October 1 and UConn's priority filing deadline of March 1 for maximum aid consideration.
 Financial aid packages are awarded based on eligibility and typically include a combination of funds from several programs and sources.
 For details, visit the Office of Student Financial Aid Services.